7 Definitions and abbreviations

 Low volume vehicle plate, label or authority card

-means a plate, label or authority card issued in accordance with the Low Volume Vehicle Code.
+means a plate, electronic data plate or disc, label, or authority card issued in accordance with the Low Volume Vehicle Code.

 Low volume vehicle specialist inspection and certification